kosmalska/Law_Acts/README.md

 ## About The Project

 This project was created by Joanna Kosmalska for the needs of her master's thesis.
+The core idea of this program is searching and filtering law acts.

 ### Built With